scala/scala3/docs/docs/reference/contextual/derivation.md

 ### Types supporting `derives` clauses

-Any data type with an available instance of the `Mirror` type class supports `derives` clauses.
+All data types can have a `derives` clause.
+This document focuses primarily on data types which also have an instance of the `Mirror` type class available.
 Instances of the `Mirror` type class are generated automatically by the compiler for,

 + enums and enum cases
 + case classes and case objects